 - Authored Rule 23(f) petition for interlocutory review following order partially granting class certification.

 Publications & Speaking Engagements

-"Damages Models in Consumer Class Actions" Presented at the Opposing Class Certification Webinar by Strafford Publications (August 8, 2019)
+Presenter, "Damages Models in Consumer Class Actions," The Opposing Class Certification Webinar by Strafford Publications, (August 8, 2019).

 Caplan and Earnest, LLC